sous-chefs/nginx/README.md

   which yum repositories, if any, will be added before installing the nginx package.
 The default value of 'epel' will use the `yum::epel` recipe, 'nginx' will use the `nginx::repo` recipe, and setting no value will not add any additional repositories.
+* `node['nginx']['sts_max_age']` - Enable Strict Transport Security for all apps (See: http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
+This attribute adds the following header:

+  Strict-Transport-Security max-age=SECONDS

+to all incoming requests and takes an integer (in seconds) as its argument.
+* `node['nginx']['default']['modules']` - Array specifying which
+modules to enable via the conf-enabled config include function.
+Currently the only valid value is "socketproxy".

 Rate Limiting